-Being a wellness coach brings with it lots of questions .. and I love this part of the job as I treat each person individually and work according to their values and beliefs and never viewed ANY question as being what some may think as ‘silly’.
+Being a Nutrition and Health Coach brings with it lots of questions.
+I love this part of the job as I treat each person individually and work according to their values and beliefs and never viewed ANY question as being what some may think as ‘silly’.

-I come from a non-diet perspective and prefer to look at food choices and habits, rather than focussing on short term diets which in the end teach you nothing about your behaviours and how to correct them.
-This is done through sustainable changes and strategies.
-For this reason, it’s important to note that if you have cleaned up your diet to the point that you are worrying about certain healthy foods, that is ok, but there usually are a few other areas to focus on creating change before you get to this point.
+I come from a non-diet perspective and prefer to focus on food choices and habits, rather than prescribing diets (which ultimately teach nothing about behaviours and how to correct them).
+This work is done through sustainable changes and strategies.
+For this reason, it’s important to note that if you have cleaned up your diet to the point that you are worried about certain healthy foods, that is ok, but they’re usually are a few other areas to focus on creating change before you get to this point.

-Put it this way, there is no point cutting out fruit in your diet if you are going to go and gorge yourself on an ice-cream for dessert .. nothing achieved and nutritionally it is a poor choice over natural sugars that contain vitamins, minerals and fibre.
+Put it this way, there is no point omitting fruit from your diet if you are gorging on ice-cream.
+Nutritionally it is a poor choice over natural sugars that contain vitamins, minerals and fibre.

 To help clear up some issues here are two of my most asked questions .. answered in the most simple terms!

 Personally we eat a lot of bananas in our household.
-They are great portable snacks for growing, active kids and perfect for active people.
+They are great portable snacks for growing, active kids and perfect for a portable snack.
 The key is timing though.
 Bananas are very carb dense – about 30g of carbohydrates, 3g of fibre, 2g of protein and 0.5g of fat (about 5 tsp of sugar, 2 of them being fructose).

-Eating carbohydrates raises our insulin levels which in turn makes it hard for the body to burn fat while your blood sugar levels are amped.
-If you’re goal is to lose weight you need to factor this into your daily equation, especially if you’re not that active.
+Eating carbohydrates raises our insulin levels which in turn makes it difficult for the body to burn fat while blood sugar levels are amped.
+If you’re goal is to lose weight we need to factor this into the daily equation, especially if you’re not overly active.

-If you would like to have a banana on the run, throw in some nuts (fats) or have it in a smoothie with milk (protein) to help slow down the insulin response and the speed it is digested.
+If you would like to have a banana on the run, have it alongside some nuts (fats) or have it in a smoothie with milk (protein) to help slow down the insulin response and the slow the speed it is digested.

 Bananas should not be seen as villains and have a lot of merit and powerful benefits when compared to other unhealthy and empty calorie snacks.
-They pros really do outweigh the cons.
+The pros really do outweigh the cons.

-To answer this I say look at other cultures around the world where it is their staple and has been for many years (before westernisation entered the picture).
-Women in particular can sometimes feel negative effects from consuming a diet too low in carbohydrates and sense a shift in their hormones.
+To answer this question, I say look at other cultures around the world where it is their staple and has been for many years (before westernisation entered the picture).
+Women, in particular, can sometimes feel negative effects from consuming a diet too low in carbohydrates and sense a shift in their hormones.
 Rice is a gluten-free product and a great way for people searching for safe grain option or source of carbohydrates.

-Rice is on the better half of the continuum when it comes to eating starches with high carbohydrate wheat on the other end.
-Rice is a minimally processed food that is a great option for athletes searching for energy replenishment.
+Rice is on the better half of the continuum when it comes to eating carbohydrate-containing starches and is minimally processed and a great option for athletes searching for energy replenishment.

 If losing weight is your goal, then again rice, needs to be taken into consideration if insulin resistance has taken effect.
-Damaged metabolisms heal better without overloads of simple sugars and carbohydrates so if this is the case rice, (and other forms of grains) could possibly be off the menu for a while.
+Damaged metabolisms heal better without overloads of simple sugars and carbohydrates so if this is the case, rice (and other forms of ‘white’ pasta, bread etc) could possibly be off the menu for a while.

 Put it this way if you’re going to sit down to a plate of fried potato chips then you would be better off substituting with a form of rice.
-It’s just about putting the confusing details into perspective and instead of relying on banishing the good foods in our day – using these foods to crowd out potentially unhealthy choices that come from deprivation.
+It’s about putting the confusing details into perspective and instead of relying on banishing the good foods in our day – using these foods to crowd out potentially unhealthy choices that come from deprivation.